Skip to main content

 The Verdict

-When your smart-home already runs on Wyze cameras and you want one more device in the same app rather than maximum color saturation, the Wyze Bulb Color delivers a coherent ecosystem outcome at the lowest price tier in this guide.
+When your smart-home already runs on Wyze cameras and you want one more device in the same app rather than maximum color saturation, the Wyze Bulb Color delivers a coherent single-app ecosystem outcome.

 How We Score: SHE Smart Lighting Value Score